Bharat-Pi/MicroPython/README.md

 #  Downloading & Installing the uPyCraft IDE – for Windows PC Instructions

-There are different firmwares that you can use to program the ESP32 and ESP8266 boards.
-If you want to program the ESP32 or ESP8266 board using the MicroPython firmware, we recommend using uPyCraft IDE. uPyCraft IDE runs in any major operating system. here we’ll show you how to install the uPyCraft IDE for MicroPython on a Windows PC.
+There are different firmwares that you can use to program the ESP32 boards.
+If you want to program the ESP32 board using the MicroPython firmware, we recommend using uPyCraft IDE. uPyCraft IDE runs in any major operating system. here we’ll show you how to install the uPyCraft IDE for MicroPython on a Windows PC.

 Before installing uPyCraft IDE, make sure you have the latest version of Python installed in your computer.
 If you don’t, follow the next instructions to install Python.